-Rarely a week passes without a household name – Twitter, Equifax, TSB, to name just three from the last few months – leaking your personal data, usually due to technological negligence or poor security practices.
+Rarely a week passes without a headline about a data security breach or a household name leaking your personal data, usually due to technological negligence or poor security practices.

 Increasingly, our financial affairs are conducted online, offering up personal and financial data for hackers to potentially steal and use – but we often delay taking simple protections, even though the consequences can be severe, both personally and financially.